-Near enough all of my patients come to me wanting to have a pearly white smile and asking how and what they can do.
-There are many things you can do from home to prevent tooth staining, however, it is firstly important to note that your teeth are not naturally white.
+Near everyone wants a set of pearly whites and there are many things you can do from home to prevent tooth staining, however, it is firstly important to note that your teeth are not naturally white.

 The bulk of your teeth is made up of dentine, which is light yellow in colour.
 The hard outer coating of your teeth is called enamel, which is naturally white, however over time, this cracks and erodes to expose the yellow dentine.
 This is why it is extremely important to be wary when using abrasive products that promise a "white smile" (e.g. charcoal toothpastes,) which actually damages your teeth and causes them to look yellow in the long run.

 In terms of what can stain your teeth, this is caused by lifestyle habits.
-These include coffee, tea, fizzy drinks, smoking, acidic juices, certain medications and highly pigmented foods / starchy foods (pasta, potatoes etc,) which can all take a dingy toll on pearly whites.
+These include coffee, tea, fizzy drinks, smoking, acidic juices, certain medications and highly pigmented foods / starchy foods (pasta, potatoes etc,) which can all take a dingy toll on gnashers.

 The dentine of your teeth can also absorb food colouring, with stains latching onto plaque and tartar build-up, on, and in between the teeth, as it finds anchorage in crevices.
 This is why it is important to regularly brush your teeth and have frequent hygienist visits.